Martinis & Bikinis

 Martinis & Bikinis is the seventh studio album by American singer and songwriter Sam Phillips.
-It was released on March 8, 1994 and re-released on July 17, 2012.
+It was released on March 8, 1994, and re-released on July 17, 2012.
 "Circle of Fire" was nominated for Best Female Rock Vocal Performance at the 37th Annual Grammy Awards.

-The photographs included in this album's artwork reportedly led to Phillips' role as a mute terrorist in the film Die Hard with a Vengeance.
+The album was dedicated to actor River Phoenix.

 Track listing

 Personnel

+Credits adapted from CD liner notes.